Yamaha Announces Massively Redesigned AV Receivers

-Yoshi Tsugawa, Senior General Manager at Yamaha's Home Audio Division in Japan, added:
+Yoshi Tsugawa, Senior General Manager at Yamaha's Home Audio Division in Japan, told StereoNET:

 We've modernised the AV receiver to fit your emerging needs – from the rising size and resolution of TV screens to the speed and life-like realism of the latest gaming consoles and platforms.
 We're here to ensure that your gear is ready for these latest innovations, complementing the stunning visuals on your screen with thrilling sound all around you,

-Both models will be available in Singapore late-October 2020.
+Both models will be available in September 2020.

 Stephen Dawson started writing full time about home entertainment technology just weeks before the DVD was launched in Australia.
 Since then he has written several thousand product reviews amounting to millions of words for newspapers and magazines around Australia.